 THE DESERET EVENING NEWS.

 TRUTH AND LIBERTY FRIDAY, FEBRUARY 15, 1901.
 SALT LAKE CITY, UTAH.

-FIFTY-FIRST YEAR APPOINTMENT OF SURVEYOR GENERAL President Informs Senator Kearns that He May Name the Man-Nomination Will be Made Tomorrow.
+FIFTY-FIRST YEAR APPOINTMENT OF SURVEYOR GENERAL

+President Informs Senator Kearns that He May Name the Man-Nomination Will be Made Tomorrow.

 Washington, Feb.
-15, 1901 .-- By the Ira Waters, vice Henry Cockrell, rewith of the surveyor general of Utah uter Kearns is getting a large numof applications for the position.
-President has informed Mr. Kearns the will have the naming of the w surveyor general.
-Mr. Kearns has ready selected the man for the place t will not give his name out for pub.
-The President is expected to send to senate either this afternoon or torow the name of the surveyor gen- Mr. and Mrs. Reed of Salt Lake the guests of Senator Kearns, stmasters appointed: Unh Murray, Salt Lake county-F. Cahoon, vice M. A. Williamson ved Riverton, Salt Lake county-A Walker, vice Catherine Thorne, Idaho, Gooding, Lincoln county-Orand Emmons, vice E. L. Koodworth, at Casper, Wyoming.
-Wyoming, Lovell, Big Horn county- DEAL WITH A. CARNEGIE CLOSED.
+15, 1901 .- By the , with of the surveyor general of Utah signed. water Kearns is getting a large numof applications for the position.
+President has informed Mr. Kearns at he will have the naming of the w surveyor general.
+Mr. Kearns has ready selected the man for the place t will not give his name out for pub-The President is expected to send to e Senate either this afternoon or tow the name of the surveyor genal for Utah.

+Mr. and Mrs. Reed of Salt Lake e the guests of Senator Kearns. costmasters appointed; Unh Murray, Salt Lake county-

+, F. Cahoon, vice M. A. Williamson wed Riverton, Salt Lake county-A Walker, vice Catherine Thorne,

+Idiho, Gooding, Lincoln county-Orand Emmons, vice E. L. Koodworth,